1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-How common are sessile serrated lesions (SSLs)?
+How often are sessile serrated lesions (SSLs)?

-Can children develop sessile serrated lesions?
+Do children have the ability to develop sessile serrated lesions?

 Related Blogs